 Use Cases

+#1 Printers

-#1(3D Printer)
+# 1a: (3D Printer)

 Entering a new hotel for the first time, you wish to find a WLAN that supports a 3D printer to quickly fabricate a new lock mechanism for a sales meeting.

 The hotel has 6 WLANs, 5 of which either require payment or pre-arranged credentials.
 You notice that the 6th WLAN is advertised as being a free network belonging to the hotel, which you are unsure about.